devKraide/git-fav/README.md

 # Projeto Git-Fav

-Proposed project by RocketSeat with the aim of testing the knowledge about:
+Proposed project by RocketSeat (stage 07) with the aim of testing the knowledge about:
 - Immutability
 - LocalStorage
 - Promises